tekumara/notes/brew.md

 `brew list coreutils` show all installed files of a keg `brew tap caskroom/versions` Alternate cask versions `brew search postgresql` Search installed taps for formulae and casks with `postgresql` in the name.
+`brew tap-info --installed` List all installed taps and how many formulae they contain (whether installed or not).
+`brew list --full-name -1 | grep /` List all installed formulae that came from a tap.

 Show package owner of msbuild